lsst-ts/ts_labview_tcp_json/src/README.md

 3. When TCP Server receives a Packet, we will need to "read" it and when TCP Server sends a Packet to TCP Client, we will need to "write" it, so we will define different words:

 - CmdRead / CmdWrite --> to read / write command packets.
-- MsgRead / MsgWrite --> to read / write message packets.
+- EvtRead / EvtWrite --> to read / write event packets.
 - GenRead / GenWrite --> to read / write generic packets.

 ### Start Component Simulator